 - How much does a professional book cover design costs?

-Here’s a sample price range for book cover designs.
+Here’s a sample price range for book cover creations.

 - Where can you get stock images?